Jasper Productivity Solutions

 • Delete unneeded e-mails regularly.
 You usually only need to save the last message of an ongoing "conversation" - the most recent message contains quotebacks of all previous messages.
 This will greatly reduce your email overload.

 • Keep your inbox lean so it becomes an extension of your To-Do list.
-Everything you must keep should be dragged into the correct folder.
-Only emails that require action should remain in the inbox for more than a day.
+Only emails that require action should remain in the inbox.
+Every email you must store for future reference should be dragged into a folder for older email.

 • Create templates for routine replies.